Getting Started with Kveik

 What is it?

-In essence Kveik is a family of folk yeasts that have been selectively bred to create an unbelievably performant style that ferments crazy-fast and super-clean at really high temperatures.
+In essence Kveik is a family of folk or famrhouse yeasts that have been selectively bred to create an unbelievably performant style that ferments crazy-fast and super-clean at really high temperatures.

 It’s not strictly true to say that Kveik (usually pronounced “Ke-vike” with a soft v) is new, considering it’s been used privately in the Norwegian farmhouse brewing culture for centuries.
 But for the most part these regional brewers remained isolated from the international brewing community until recently, when it was stumbled upon by contemporary brewer Lars Marius Garshol.
 These family yeasts have since been shared with the rest of us and are now available commercially.